rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/debian.md

 watch -n 2 'wg show all; wg show all preshared-keys'
 ```

-#### 8. Test the connection
+#### 9. Test the WireGuard connection

-You can test the connection by pinging the server from the client peer and vice versa:
+You can test the WireGuard connection by pinging the server's internal IP address from the client peer and vice versa:

 ```sh{class="starter-code-server command-user"}
 ping 192.168.21.2